Transportation Secretary Pete Buttigieg to visit Wheeling on Tuesday

 Vice Mayor Thalman asks everyone for their continued patience and support during construction.

+Buttigieg is expected to be in Wheeling around 11:30 am and will be taking a walking tour of the city on Main Street.
+Buttigieg and Mayor Elliott will hold a roundtable with community members at River City after the tour.

-We will have a complete report on the Transportation’s Secretary’s visit tomorrow on 7News.
+We will have a complete report on the Transportation Secretary’s visit tomorrow on 7News.